adyaman-singh/Log-Ingestion-and-Querying-System/README.md

 Ingest log entries via a REST API

+You can also add Custom Logs from UI, I've given the functionality to create logs for testing (BONUS)

 Filter logs in real-time using fields like level, message, resourceId, traceId, spanId, commit, and timestamps

 Highlight matched keywords in the log list